SDB:NVIDIA Switcheroo Control

 Install NVIDIA Drivers

-Install the NVIDIA proprietary driver: SDB:NVIDIA drivers
+Install the NVIDIA drivers: SDB:NVIDIA drivers

 Remove suse-prime